-Depending on the province or territory, as well as the nature of the insurance contract (eg, accident and sickness, life, hail), certain statutory conditions must be included in a contact of insurance.
-These conditions impose obligations on both the insurer and the insured (eg, termination of a contract, providing notice, material change, dispute resolution, determining when a loss is payable)
+Depending on the province or territory, as well as the nature of the insurance contract (eg, accident and sickness, life or hail) certain statutory conditions must be included in a contact of insurance.
+These conditions impose obligations on both the insurer and the insured (eg, termination of a contract, providing notice, material change, dispute resolution or determining when a loss is payable).

 What standard or common contractual terms are in use?

-Please see the answer to the question above (“Are(re)insurance contracts subject to any mandatory/prohibited provisions?”).
+Please see the answer “Are(re)insurance contracts subject to any mandatory/prohibited provisions?”

 What is the state of development in your jurisdiction with regard to the use of ‘smart’ contracts (ie, blockchain based) for (re)insurance purposes?
 Are any other types of financial technology commonly used in the conclusion of (re)insurance contracts?

-The use of smart contracts continues to be the subject of increased attention, especially within the (re)insurance sector.
-However, no particular legal or regulatory response with respect to its use has been signalled by OSFI or provincial/territorial regulators.
+The use of ‘smart’ contracts continues to be the subject of increased attention, especially within the (re)insurance sector.
+However, no particular legal or regulatory response with respect to its use has been signalled by OSFI or provincial or territorial regulators.

 What rules and procedures govern breach of contract (for both (re)insurer and insured)?

-An insured whose claim has been denied and who is unable to persuade the insurer to reverse its position may commence legal proceedings against the insurer.
-If the policy provides for arbitration of disputes, the proceedings will commence with a notice of arbitration.
-If there is no arbitration clause, the proceedings will typically begin with the issuance of an ‘originating process’ in the provincial superior court.
-The originating process (known as a ‘statement of claim’ in most provinces) will be served on the insurer, which will then serve and file a statement of defence to the claim.
-The statement of claim sets out the material facts on which the plaintiff relies, as well as the nature of the relief claimed.
+An insured whose claim has been denied, and who is unable to persuade the insurer to reverse its position, may commence a legal proceeding against the insurer.
+If the policy provides for arbitration of disputes, the proceeding will commence with a notice of arbitration.
+If there is no arbitration clause, the proceeding will typically begin with the issuance of an originating process in the provincial superior court.
+The originating process (known as a statement of claim in most provinces) will be served on the insurer, who will then serve and file a statement of defence to the claim.
+The statement of claim sets out the material facts upon which the plaintiff relies as well as the nature of the relief claimed.
 The statement of defence contains the defendant’s version of the facts and any affirmative defences.
-The plaintiff may submit a reply and typically the proceedings (known as an ‘action’) will then proceed through production of documents by each side, out-of-court examinations for discovery, mediation and then (barring a settlement) trial.
-If the insurer is of the opinion that other parties should share in liability to the plaintiff, may be liable to the insurer for an independent claim for relief or should be bound by a determination of an issue arising between the insured and the insurer, the insurer may commence a third-party claim (if such other party is not already a party to the action) or a cross-claim (if such other party is already a party to the action).
-In most circumstances a third-party claim will proceed in tandem with the main action and will be tried together with, or immediately after, the main action.
+The plaintiff may submit a reply, and then typically, the proceeding (known as an action) will then proceed through production of documents by each side, out-of-court examinations for discovery, mediation and then, barring a settlement, trial.
+If the insurer is of the opinion that other parties should share in liability to the plaintiff, may be liable to the insurer for an independent claim for relief or should be bound by a determination of an issue arising between the insured and the insurer, the insurer may commence a third-party claim (if such other party is not already a party to the action) or a crossclaim (if such other party is already a party to the action); in most circumstances a third-party claim will proceed in tandem with the main action and will be tried together with, or immediately after, the main action.